This is a follow up to my recent post about the redesigned Beogram Commander remote control board, which now works in both (DC-motor) Beogr...

 Beogram 4004 (5526): Restoration of PCBs and Reservoir Capacitor

-A detail shot of the relay section:
+and a detail shot of the 'RPM control' section:

 I replaced the electrolytic capacitors, the RPM relay and the RPM trimmers.
 The original electrolytic capacitors often fail at this point in time, and the relay/trimmers are often oxidized, which can cause platter RPM fluctuations.
 This shows the rebuilt board

 I did the same to the output/remote control PCB:

 This is a detail shot of the output section:

 I replaced the capacitors and the relay, and also added a switch that allows connecting the system and signal grounds together if there is a hum issue (often an issue when using RCA adapters without ground breakout):

 The final step of this part of the restoration was to replace the reservoir capacitor.
 This shows the original unit:

 And the modern replacement:

 On to the RPM LEDs and the platter motor restoration!